DataDog/documentation/content/en/api/synthetics/post_test.md

 #### Assertions

 The **`assertions`**  argument is required for the API and SSL tests.
-It allows you to define exactly what should happen for a test to be considered passed. **It's an array of JSON objects** which arguments are:
+It allows you to define exactly what should happen for a test to be considered passed. **It's an array of JSON objects** with the following attributes available:

 *   **`type`** - _required_ - The part of the response that you want to assess.
 Possible types are: